 - Snapshot In-Time: the housing and employment trajectory presented in this document represents the current position of SADC in June 2024. - Current Infrastructure Provision: The IDP collates detail of the scale, distribution and capacity of existing and proposed infrastructure across SADC, from publicly available service data and has been verified through stakeholder engagement. - Infrastructure Schedule: The study is supported by a schedule of planned projects across SADC.
 This schedule records all identified project requirements, including the infrastructure type, location and timing where available is apportioned to contributing sites.
 Where information is not available or where stakeholders are unable to provide feedback, it is intended that further conversations with stakeholders are undertaken through the plan period and the schedule is updated accordingly. - Infrastructure Modelling: The study is based on publicly available data and feedback from engagement and no additional modelling of infrastructure requirements has been undertaken. - Cost Information: This study does provide additional cost analysis for infrastructure projects where stakeholders have provided sufficient and quantifiable information.
-There are some
+There are some projects at the early planning stage where sufficient information is not available, so these projects have been left with 'TBC' to be updated when the information becomes available.

-Policy context for Infrastructure Delivery
+2. Policy context for Infrastructure Delivery